Loyen/example-php-project/docs/how-to/kubernetes.md

 * A Kustomization file that includes all resources that should be deployed (deployment+service and what else you might want to add).

 We will start off by creating the deployment file.
 We can for the most part generate this file using `kubectl create`.
 ```
 kubectl create deployment app --image=app-loadbalancer --image=app-backend -o yaml --dry-run=client > deployment.yaml
 ```

 This will create a deployment configuration named `app` containing two containers (`app-loadbalancer` and `app-backend`) that uses images with the same name as the containers.
-Since we want to output the configuration file in yaml and also not actually create the deployment just yet, we use `-o yaml` and `--dry-run=client` to output the created configuration instead and then redirect it to the file `deployment.yaml`.
+Since we want to output the configuration file in yaml and also not actually create the deployment just yet, we use `-o yaml` and `--dry-run=client` to output the created configuration instead and then redirect the output to the file `deployment.yaml`.

 As the app-loadbalancer requires environment variables to fill in the nginx configuration template, we will have to add this afterwards.
 We also want to tell that this container exposes port `80`.
-Open the file up and amend the `app-loadbalancer` with the following data:
+Open the file up and amend the `app-loadbalancer` with the following lines (marked with `+` to show what to add):
 ```
        - image: app-loadbalancer
          name: app-loadbalancer